LesterEvSe/Game15/README.md

 # Game15
 Qt5 cross-platform game for Windows and Linux.
-Made for fun.
+Made for fun, the rules are here https://en.wikipedia.org/wiki/15_puzzle.
 Algorithms for solving the position is present.
 For 2x2 and 3x3 game fields it solves for the minimum number of moves.
 For 4x4 and 5x5 for the optimal.
 Read **Linux build** for Linux OS and **Windows build** for Windows respectively.